learning-thing/r3d/README.md

 ## Getting Started

-To use R3D, you must have [raylib](https://www.raylib.com/) installed, or if you don’t have it, clone the repository with the command:
+To use R3D, you must have [raylib](https://www.raylib.com/) installed, or if you donâ€™t have it, clone the repository with the command:
 ```
 git clone --recurse-submodules https://github.com/Bigfoot71/r3d
 ```

-Si vous avez déjà cloné le dépot sans cloner raylib avec vous pouvez faire:
+If you have already cloned the repository without cloning raylib with it, you can do:
 ```
 git submodule update --init --recursive
 ```